pingidentity-developers-experience/ping-integration-example-packages/fr_sdk-reg-authn-pkg/README.md

 terraform apply --auto-approve
 ````

-Your new PingOne environment is called: `Ping ForgeRock SDK Example`
+Your new PingOne environment is called: `Ping OIDC SDK Example`

 If any errors are encountered, please ensure you are using the latest version of the provider by running `terraform init -upgrade`